 6,400 tons of suspension cables

 Hardanger Bridge is the longest suspension bridge in Norway.
 It has two traffic lanes and a combined cycle lane and footpath.

-The bridge, which will have two lanes plus a cycle/footpath, will be a suspension bridge with a total length of 1,380 meters.
-The main span is 1,310 meters, which is 30 meters longer than the Golden Gate Bridge, but shorter than the Great Belt Bridge which has a span of 1,624 meters.
+With a total length of 1,380 metres and a main span of 1,310 metres, the bridge is 30 metres longer than Golden Gate Bridge, but shorter than the Great Belt Bridge, which has a span of 1,624 metres.

-The bridge has been designed by Norway's Forum Arkitekter and will be a new Norwegian landmark with its 200 meters high concrete towers and a steel construction, which ”hovers in the air” across the fjord.
+The bridge, designed by Norway's Forum Arkitekter, is an iconic new landmark with its two 200 metre high concrete towers and a steel construction that seems to 'hover' in the air between the mountains on either side of the fjord.

 The concrete work and civil works were carried out by Norwegian contractors, while we executed the steel and assembly work.